 Deloitte’s program limits eligibility to graduate school and favors top-ranked institutions.
 However, it supports something offered by few other companies that pay for MBAs: 100% tuition reimbursement.
 Learners become eligible for reimbursement after two years of post-graduation employment at Deloitte.

 This Silicon Valley tech giant has won rave reviews for its fantastic employee perks.
 Benefits famously include gourmet meals, extensive on-site wellness facilities, and generous health, wellness, and financial protection plans.
 Googlers also qualify for excellent education financing programs.

 Google tuition reimbursement covers a significant portion of tuition and provides up-front financial help for any educational endeavor.
 Notably, the schooling need not directly relate to the employee’s role at Google.

 This Cobb County, Georgia-based home improvement retailer has a strong community service track record.
-Since its 1979 founding, Home Depot has donated more than $350 million to veteran causes and nonprofits.
+The Home Depot Foundation aims to donate half a billion dollars to veteran causes and nonprofits by 2025.

 Both part-time and full-time employees enjoy access to Home Depot’s Tuition Reimbursement Program.
 Full-time salaried associates qualify for up to $5,000 per calendar year, while their full-time hourly counterparts can get as much as $3,000 in annual assistance.
 Part-time team members can claim up to $1,500 in qualified benefits.